Xilmi/Rotp-Fusion/README.md

 - Sub-menu return id is now the parent GUI_ID.
 - Added fractional turn to logfiles.
 - Fixed .cfg sub-UI load/save.
+- Added Debug AutoPlay: Don't stop at end of turns
+  - Stop for council.
+  - Don't stop if player lost!
+Run till one Empire only!

 2023.08.01 (BR)
 - Forbidden tech can not be stolen anymore.